-ENIDAH "A top student who is talented and committed" In charge of Kebun Iskul Enidah is also a child of the stateless community in Omadal.
+"A top student who is talented and committed" In charge of Kebun Iskul

+Enidah is also a child of the stateless community.
 Similar to Bilkuin, she joined Iskul in August 2015 when she was roughly 12 years old.
 Enidah has 12 siblings and her family earns RM10 daily.
 She graduated as the top student for Class 2020.

-She made very steady progress every year as seen in the 2015-2018 evaluation report.
-She has also consistently performed well in her yearly evaluation.
+She made very steady progress every year as seen in 2015-2018 evaluation reports.
+She has also consistently performed well in her yearly evaluations.
 This shows her ability to focus and learn when given opportunities.